tomtaozhou/ubi-wi-fi-sniffer/README.md

 ## Usage

-Once uploaded, the ESP8266 will scan for nearby Wi-Fi networks and upload the scan results to the UPOD system.
+Once uploaded, the ESP8266 will scan for nearby Wi-Fi networks and upload the scan results to the UPOD.
 The uploaded posts will contain the following details:

 - **Wi-Fi Scan Results**: List of detected Wi-Fi networks with SSID and signal strength.
 - **Device Count**: Estimated number of people in the house based on detected device count.